 Help for overdoses

-A medication called Naloxone, commonly known as Narcan, can help restore breathing in someone who has experienced an opioid overdose within the last 30-90 minutes.
+A medication called Naloxone can help restore breathing in someone who has experienced an opioid overdose within the last 30-90 minutes.
 We recommend you fill a prescription and keep this medication on hand.
 Here's how you can get it:

 - Your doctor can prescribe it.

 - Your local pharmacy can provide it.
-A standing order from the State of Michigan means you don’t need a prescription, and many pharmacies can prescribe and fill prescriptions for Narcan upon request.
+A standing order from the State of Michigan means you don’t need a prescription, and many pharmacies can prescribe and fill prescriptions for Naloxone upon request.

 Your doctor or pharmacist can tell you how to use this medicine safely in the event you need to use it.

-For any opioid overdose — even if you use Narcan — the affected person should immediately seek emergency care.
+For any opioid overdose — even if you use Naloxone — the affected person should immediately seek emergency care.

 If you’re dealing with not just substance abuse but additional health risks like chronic pain, you may wish to contact one of our care managers for help at 800.998.1037.
 You can also find resources in our Health Library.